LordDemonos/Quarm.Guide/README.md

 # EverQuest Project Quarm Installation Guide (Updated: April 24, 2024)
-##### By Xanax/Xantagonist < Former Glory >
+##### By Xanax/Xantagonist < Former Glory > / lorddemonos on Discord

 ## Part 1: Installing the Main Game

 ### Step 1: Create a TAKP Forum Account
 Before you can download and install the game, you'll need to create an account on the TAKP forums.

 **NOTE: You must only create 1 forum account.
 You can create up to 10 game accounts under your forum account, but you must not create more than 1 forum account.
 If this is detected, the extra forum accounts will be deleted, and access to any game accounts associated with them will be lost.
 Also, please name your forum and game accounts carefully as these cannot be changed or deleted after creation.
-Read the forum FAQ and Rules for more information [here](https://www.takproject.net/forums/index.php?forums/server-info.90/).**
+Read the forum FAQ and Rules for more information [here](https://www.takproject.net/forums/index.php?forums/server-info.90/).*

 1. Visit the following link and follow the instructions to register a new account: [Login](https://www.takproject.net/forums/index.php?login%2F)